mcrayssac/SAE-S4/README.md

-# SAE-S4 : COVID-19 Data Analaysis Project
+# SAE-S4 : COVID-19 Data Analysis Project
 ## Introduction

 This project is a web-based data analysis application that allows the users to visualize graphs about a European database containing recent COVID-19 data from all European countries.